How To Choose A Pickleball Paddle Without Buying It

 Picture the honeycomb polymer core like an accordion.
 If you use less of that sheet of honeycomb polymer to spread across the paddle, the accordion has to expand.
 The honeycomb expands and the honeycomb shapes across the paddle expand with it, and become bigger or stretched.

 This means that less material is used and less material and lower grade materai means a cheaper price.

 And, a cheaper paddle usually has a much smaller sweet spot and has way more dead spots.
 Smaller sweet spots on a pickleball paddle with more dead spots means you’ll have more miss hits.

-This is why I stay away from knock off brands that charge under $50.
+This is why I stay away from knock-off brands (except Niupipo) that charge under $50.

 Conversely, higher priced premium paddles have the reverse effect.
 They use premium grade material and more of it.